 - String of lights

 Wreath preparation starts with a basis.
 The most common variant is fir branches basis or made with common osier.
 If you want to be original, then make a basis with fir cones or ornament balls.
-These kind of wreaths are usually very stylish and do not require further décor.
+These types of wreaths are usually very stylish and do not require further décor.
 Of course, white color, stripes, and other nuts are welcomed.

-If you have chosen the traditional variant of advent wreath, then prepare everything you like and put it together.
+If you have chosen the traditional variant of the advent wreath, then prepare everything you like and put it together.
 This is the ornament where you can combine all kinds of balls, figures, fabric, and natural décor as dried citruses, cinnamon sticks, berries, nuts, etc.

 For those who prefer minimalistic style, we offer to decorate the basis with just a few elements and keep only one or two colors.

-If you want to make it attractive, then use thematic materials like only natural, fabric, figures or balls at the same time.
+If you want to make it attractive, then use thematic materials like only natural, fabric, figures, or balls at the same time.
 The main and obligatory ingredient of every outdoor wreath is a string of lights!
 Choose the one with batteries to make it easier.

 3. 2D décor

 Wall paintings and other elements or 2D figures are often underappreciated as a DIY living room decor.
 They are also used for windows.
-The first option is to decorate window with a paper snowflakes or glass stain pictures, the other one is to shape a plywood or carton figures and place them across the apartment.
+The first option is to decorate the window with paper snowflakes or glass stain pictures, the other one is to shape a plywood or carton figures and place them across the apartment.